wyattshapiro/sparkify_postgres/README.md

   - src/test.ipynb: Displays the first few rows of each table to let you check your database.
 - src/etl.py: Reads and processes *all files* from song_data and log_data and loads them into your tables.
   - src/etl.ipynb: For development.
 Reads and processes a *single file* from song_data and log_data and loads the data into your tables.
+- src/analyze_tables.py: Reads tables Postgres db to surface insights.
-- src/sql_queries.py: Contains all your sql queries, and is used during ETL process.
+- src/sql_queries.py: Contains all your sql queries, and is used during ETL process and analysis.

 **Steps to run**
 1. Navigate to top of project directory